bigfix/developer.bigfix.com/site/pages/action-script/reference/registry/regkeydelete.md

 ## Notes

 - This command is Windows-only.
 It will cause an action script to terminate on a Unix agent.
-- Both your BigFix client and console should be at version 9.5.13 or later for the commmand to work.
+- Both your BigFix client and console should be at version 9.5.13 or later for the command to work.
 - You cannot delete root keys (for example, HKEY_LOCAL_MACHINE).